-These people are entertainers, hungry for attention, but, they disguise themselves as politicians and they are having a major, negative, impact on our country.
+These people are entertainers, hungry for attention, but, they disguise themselves as political commentators, and they are having a major negative impact on our country.

 But I’m scared.

 Ever heard the phrase “divide and conquer”?
 Yup, that’s what’s happening.
 America is tanking. Â We are totally divided and we’re about to be conquered.

 This is not the fault of one party or the other.
 It’s a failure of leadership on both sides and it’s a result of having sides.

 The American culture has shifted from a collection of diverse people working together to find common ground and build a great country to one where political pundits have been able to create gross generalities and polarize the people into two camps.
 These pundits are power-hungry, media-savvy ideologues working hard to force people into one camp or another.

 Take me as an example.
 Other than once in my life, when I supported a friend running for Congress (a decision that few know about, and I came to regret fairly quickly as it exposed me firsthand to the poison of the two-party system), I’ve fallen quite silent on my own political persuasion.
 Yet, most people “assume” that I am a right-wing radical because of my commitment to my faith and certain moral convictions.